robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 ## 2.0 Set up Prisma

-We are going to use Prisma with an SQLite database with SvelteKit.
+You are going to use Prisma with an SQLite database with SvelteKit.

 ### 2.1 Add Prisma extension to VS Code